atk4/core/docs/index.rst

         // hasField, getField, removeField also can be added, see further docs.
     }

-Traits add multiple checks to prevert collisions between existing objects, call init() method, carry over $app and set $owner properties and calculate 'name' by combining it with the parent.
+Traits add multiple checks to prevent collisions between existing objects, call init() method, carry over $app and set $owner properties and calculate 'name' by combining it with the parent.